NicklasVraa/LiX/readme.md

 ```latex
 \RequirePackage[code, configs, figures, formats, header, headings, links, lists, math, refs, tables, titlepage, toc]{lix}
 ```
+Take a look at the full [tex code](paper_example.tex) and [resulting pdf](paper_example.pdf).

 ### The `Textbook` Class <a name="tome"></a>
 This class is intended to typeset a large amount of academic content to be printed in book form.
 As with the paper class, it focuses on visual coherence, while adhering to the standards of academic printing, like having a cover-, title- and metadata page, references, citations and captions.
-Below is an example.
-Access the full document [here](textbook_example.pdf).

 | Source                            | Build (One-column)            |
 |-----------------------------------|-------------------------------|